Prince Andrew gives up honorary membership at prestigious golf club

 Prince Andrew had been a former captain of the golf club and member since 1992.

 "I can confirm that The Royal and Ancient Golf Club of St Andrews has received notification that the Duke of York will relinquish his honorary membership.
-We respect and appreciate his decision," a spokesman for the R&A, one of the world's most famous golf clubs, said.
+We respect and appreciate his decision," said a spokesman for one of the world's most famous golf clubs.

 Members of the club, of which the Queen is the royal patron, were informed of the decision on Friday morning.

+A source close to Prince Andrew said of ending his golf club membership: "This is in line with the recent announcement from Buckingham Palace."

-It marks a further withdrawal from public life for Prince Andrew, who will face the civil court case as a private citizen, no longer using the title of His Royal Highness.
+That refers to the announcement earlier this month that Prince Andrew would face the civil court case as a private citizen, no longer using the title of His Royal Highness.

-He also lost a number of military titles, including Colonel of the Grenadier Guards.
-Buckingham Palace has said the prince would continue not to undertake any public duties.
+He also lost a number of military titles, including Colonel of the Grenadier Guards, and royal patronages.

+Buckingham Palace had said the prince would continue not to undertake any public duties.

+This latest decision marks a further withdrawal from public life for Prince Andrew and it might be seen as a personal blow to the golf-loving prince.

+He has attended major golf tournaments - sometimes with rows about the cost of the trips - and has played high-profile games, including against former US President Bill Clinton.

-Prince Andrew has consistently denied all allegations of wrongdoing and his lawyers said he was ready to contest the allegations being brought before the court in New York.
+Prince Andrew has consistently denied all Virginia Giuffre's allegations of wrongdoing and his lawyers said he was ready to contest the allegations being brought before the court in New York.